A martingale approach to noncommutative stochastic calculus: Preliminaries

 We now set some notation for various classes of multilinear maps.
-For the duration of this section, fix $k \in \N$ and, for each $i \in \{1,\ldots,k+1\}$, a $\mathrm{C}^*$-probability space $(\cA_i,\E_i)$.
+For the duration of this section, fix $k \in \N$ and, for each $i = 1,\ldots,k+1$, a $\mathrm{C}^*$-probability space $(\cA_i,\E_i)$.

-\begin{conv} Henceforth, the terms ``linear,'' ``multilinear,'' and ``$k$-linear'' refer to $\R$ as the base field unless otherwise specified -- even if the vector spaces under consideration are complex.
-For example, a ``linear map $L^2(\E_1) \to L^2(\E_2)$'' is a \textit{real} linear map $L^2(\E_1) \to L^2(\E_2)$. \end{conv}
+\begin{conv} Henceforth, the terms ``linear,'' ``multilinear,'' and ``$k$-linear'' will refer to $\R$ as the base field unless otherwise specified, even if the vector spaces under consideration are complex.
+For example, a ``linear map from $L^2(\E_1)$ to $L^2(\E_2)$'' is a \textit{real}-linear map from $L^2(\E_1)$ to $L^2(\E_2)$. \end{conv}

 Note that Convention \ref{conv.lin} is consistent with Notation \ref{nota.nota}\ref{item.Bk}, which the reader should now review.